mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 As demonstrated by the above equations, the bus ``i \in \mathcal{N}`` contains four unknown variables: the active power injection ``{P}_{i}``, reactive power injection ``{Q}_{i}``, bus voltage magnitude ``{V}_{i}``, and bus voltage angle ``{\theta}_{i}``.

 To solve these equations, it is necessary to specify two known variables.
 Although any two variables can be selected mathematically, the choice is determined by the devices that are connected to a particular bus.
-The standard options are listed in the table below, and these options are used to define the bus types [[1]](@ref PowerFlowSolutionReferenceTutorials).
+The standard options are listed in the table below, and these options are used to define the bus types [wood2013power](@cite).

 | Bus Type         | Label     | Known                       | Unknown                     |
 |:-----------------|----------:|----------------------------:|----------------------------:|